-Within your dashboard, you will be prompted to fill out your Zillow Premier Agent (ZPA) profile.
-Although this is an optional step, it’s highly useful because it allows you to be the primary contact agent listed on the property.
-This increases your visibility and potential to generate real estate leads, especially among active buyers searching the platform.
+In the dashboard, you will be able to complete your ZPA profile.
+Although this is optional, it’s highly effective because it allows you to be the primary contact agent listed on the property.
+This increases visibility and the potential to generate real estate leads, especially among active buyers searching the platform.

-- Fill out the form that appears with your name, profile photo, background, specialty services, and social media URLs.
-Click “Submit” to save your profile.
+- Fill out the form with your name, profile photo, professional background, specialty services, and social media URLs.

 3. Add Your Professional Realtor Headshot

-4. Fill Out Contact Information
+4. Fill Out the Contact Information

 5. Input Real Estate Background Details

 The next step is adding details about your real estate background to your profile.
 Include where and when you received your agent license and your license number.
 Don’t forget to add other relevant professional licenses, designations, or certifications like Luxury Home Marketing or Accredited Buyer’s Representative (see our guide to the top 10 real estate certifications and designations).
 Listing your accomplishments shows your expertise and provides additional keywords that might help niche buyers find you.